 Phase 1: Writing

-- Saving Time: Hiring a ghostwriter will save you time.
+Saving Time Hiring a ghostwriter will save you time.
 As a busy blogger, your time is at a premium.

-- Strong Connections: Ghostwriters may have connections that someone new to writing and publishing may not.
+Strong Connections Ghostwriters may have connections that someone new to writing and publishing may not.

-- Costly: Hiring a ghostwriter will not come cheap; the prices vary based on experience, subject, length of book, and the research that is needed.
+Costly Hiring a ghostwriter will not come cheap; the prices vary based on experience, subject, length of book, and the research that is needed.

-Quality of Work: Like most service-based industries, the quality of work will vary from ghostwriter to ghostwriter.
+Quality of Work Like most service-based industries, the quality of work will vary from ghostwriter to ghostwriter.
 It is important to check references, qualifications, and previous work prior to hiring.

-- Authenticity: Depending on the writer, the finished product may read more like the ghostwriter’s style than your own.
+Authenticity Depending on the writer, the finished product may read more like the ghostwriter’s style than your own.
 To avoid this, it is important that you vet the ghostwriter carefully before hiring them, and work closely with them throughout the entire process.

 Hiring a ghostwriter?
 A report from Writer’s Market indicates that ghostwriting fees for a standard size book range from a low of $5,000 to a high of $100,000, with an average of $36,000.
 For a shorter e-book, you’re probably looking at the lower end of the range.